 Again, not the end of the world but annoying (you can buy one there) especially if it means that you’ll be smelly as a result of not bringing it.

 If you suffer from blood clotting or are taking the pill then buy these and wear them during the flight.
 DVT is serious and many illnesses and conditions can increase the likelihood of it happening.
-Sitting for prolonged periods of time increases it, combined with the alteration in air pressure during flight and...yeah.
-My boyfriend laughed at me for wearing them but once we reached Mexico after 7 hours his lower legs looked like tree trunks and he wasn’t laughing then and has never done since.
+My ex boyfriend laughed at me for wearing them but once we reached Mexico (after 7 hours) his lower legs swelled up like tree trunks and he wasn’t laughing then, and has never done since.
 I also recommend doing flight exercises during the flight.

 Remember practice safe sex.
 Yes, you could probably buy those at your destination but it really is better to buy the ones you’ve used and know.
 Besides, I once saw a shack in Bali selling “Doorex” condoms.
 They didn’t look safe or legit.
 So don’t let dodgy condoms (or lack of condoms) ruin any potential sexy time during your holiday!
 Pack some packets before you go!
 That way you can enjoy (safe) sexy time galore!

 I always like to pack brands from home as I know the quality will be high.
-Not that I’m saying the quality abroad is low, it’s just that in asian countries they tend not to make sunscreens that are hypoallergenic (which is what I need as my skin is so temperamental.)
-I find that buying them before you go is just the sensible thing to do (for me anyway.)
+Not that I’m saying the quality abroad is low, it’s just that in Asian countries they tend not to make sunscreens that are hypoallergenic (which is what I need as my skin is so temperamental) and they tend to add whitening to their sunscreens.
+So I find that buying before you go is just the sensible thing to do (for me anyway.)